-The REIT's revenue and NOI increased 4% and 5%, respectively, compared to Q1-2021.
-The increase in revenue and NOI in the quarter was driven by higher Same Property NOI of 8.1% and additional NOI from the Q4-2021 acquisition partially offset by the disposition activity in Q2-2021 and higher amortization of leasing costs and straight line rent adjustments.
+The REIT's revenue and NOI increased 4% and 6%, respectively, compared to the same quarter in 2021.
+YTD-2022 revenue and NOI increased 4% and 5%, respectively, compared to YTD-2021.
+The increase in revenue and NOI was driven by higher Same Property NOI of 7.2% in Q2-2022 and 7.6% in YTD-2022 combined with additional NOI from the Q4-2021 acquisition partially offset by the disposition activity in Q2-2021 and higher amortization of leasing costs and straight line rent adjustments.

-Property operating expenses increased 6% compared to Q1-2021 due to higher repairs and maintenance as a result of lighting upgrades and increased snow removal costs due to higher snowfall.
+Property operating expenses and realty taxes increased 1% and 1% compared to Q2-2021 and YTD-2021, respectively, due to higher repairs and maintenance as a result of lighting upgrades, parking lot repairs and increased snow removal costs.
 Realty tax expense decreased as a result of lower tax assessments at certain properties.